jgorset/facebook-messenger/README.md

 * [Rubotnik](https://github.com/progapandist/rubotnik-boilerplate) is a boilerplate
 for Facebook Messenger, and a great place to start if you're new to bots.

+* [Chatwoot](http://chatwoot.com/) use Facebook Messenger to integrate their customer support bots with, well, Facebook Messenger.

 ## Hyper loves you

 [Hyper] made this.
 We're a bunch of folks who love building things.
 You should